FORWARD ARTS FOUNDATION:When did you start writing poetry and what drew you into it?

 FAF: Please tell us about the genesis of your shortlisted poem.
 Is it part of a collection or sequence?
 Where can a reader find more by you?

 PF: The poem is called ‘Forty Names’, in Persian it is called chehal dokhtaran, and a literal translation would be forty daughters/girls.
 It is a poem about a story told by my father or mother when I was a child.
 It is about a mountain called kohichehal dokhtaran, the forty girls’ mountain.
 My poem tries to re-narrate the story by giving the forty women their names, a lamp and their colourful scarves.
 I grew up with my parents’ stories, they have served as life-lessons to become wise, clever, and serious in life.
 And most of my poems are inspired by those stories and memories from my childhood.
-And in particularly this story of forty daughters.
+And in particular this story of forty daughters.
 The PN Review has kindly published this poem along with three others in issue 241, May-June 2018.

 I hope to publish a book of poetry soon after I complete my PhD dissertation at Trinity College, Cambridge.
 I have been working on the collection since 2012.
 The common themes that my poems share are women, war, and me in the in-between.